Housing in New Zealand: Holiday and mobile homes

-Small, often very modest holiday homes or beach houses, called a "baches" (pronounced "batches") in most of the country, but "cribs" in the south of the South Island, are used by tourists on a temporary basis as holiday accommodation.
-These are typically purpose-built houses or huts near a coast or a lake, but can also serve as a base for hunting or fishing in local rivers.
+Small, often very modest holiday homes or beach houses, called "baches" (pronounced "batches") in most of the country, but "cribs" in the south of the South Island, are used by tourists on a temporary basis as holiday accommodation.
+These are typically purpose-built houses or huts near a coast or a lake.
+They may also serve as a base for hunting or fishing in local rivers.
 They have a reputation for rustic, minimalist and mismatched internal design and furniture.
-However, large expensive holiday-homes are also (though less commonly) called baches.
+However, large expensive holiday homes are also (though less commonly) called baches.

-Tents, camper-vans and caravans are also common, however, New Zealand lacks the large trailer parks of some similar countries, like Australia and South Africa.
+Tents, campervans and caravans are also common, but New Zealand lacks the large trailer parks of some similar countries, like Australia and South Africa.

 A movement to build tiny homes has emerged.

 New Zealand also has a large set of wilderness huts, but staying in them for more than three days at a time is discouraged.

 Homelessness

 Many New Zealanders live permanently in structures which were not designed as homes; the government classifies these people as homeless.
 Difficulties exist in measuring homelessness statistically, and New Zealand does not typically record the phenomenon with the same accuracy as other statistics.
 The 2013 census produced an estimate that 1% of people in New Zealand live in "severe housing deprivation" – an increase from previous years.
 In May 2018 the government allocated $100 million to address homelessness over the following four years.

 House design

 When records began in 1974, new homes in New Zealand had an average floor area of 120 m2.
 Average new home sizes rose to peak at 200 m2 in 2010, before falling to 158 m2 in 2019.

-In 1966 the New Zealand Encyclopedia recognised seven basic designs of New Zealand houses.
+In 1966 the Encyclopedia of New Zealand described seven basic types of houses in New Zealand: Arts and Crafts cottage, “L” shape, Californian bungalow, Spanish mission, State House, Moderne and Waterfall Front.